 Every great pizza starts with a great base.
-Without that perfect crust, it's just not a great pizza.
-It isn't complicated, distressing, or difficult.
+Without that perfect crust, it’s just not a great pizza.
+This Pizza Dough isn’t complicated, distressing, or difficult.
 Just take a little patience, time and a whole lot of love!
-Let's take a look to see how it's done.
+Let’s take a look to see how it’s done.

 Okay, I have had this recipe on the blog for almost three years now.
 And I know it needs a little bit of an update and a push to the front of the line.